 ----

-The special savepoint +cockroach_restart+ can be used to automatically retry a transaction under certain circumstances.
+The special savepoint +cockroach_restart+ can be used to optimize transaction retries under certain circumstances.
 We'll review this procedure in Chapter 6.

 ==== SELECT FOR UPDATE

 The FOR UPDATE clause of a SELECT statement locks the rows returned by a query, ensuring that they cannot be modified by another transaction between the time they are read and when the transaction ends.
 This is typically used to implement the pessimistic locking pattern that we'll discuss in Chapter 6.